This article originally appeared on VICE US.

 The stereotype of a mass shooter is a white male with a history of mental illness or domestic violence.
-While that may be anecdotally true, the largest single study of mass shooters ever funded by the U.S. government has found that nearly all mass shooters have four specific things in common.
+While that may be anecdotally true, the largest single study of mass shooters ever conducted by the U.S. government has found that nearly all mass shooters have four specific things in common.

 The root cause of mass shootings is an intensely partisan debate, with one side blaming mental health and the others blaming guns.
 Researchers hope that the findings in the study could usher in a more holistic and evidence-based approach to the issue — and provide opportunities for policy action.